 Even worse for a minority, the lower limit is practically zero.
 I call them “Generation Internships”.
 Some of them work without pay for years and earn their living with poorly paid temp jobs.
 Please do not do this to yourself, because a situation like this almost never improves by itself.
 If you find yourself already in this situation, the way out of this self(!)-imposed role of a victim must start with a revised approach to learning about open positions, where you can avoid competing with the members of Generation Internships as much as possible.

 If you abide by these rules, the pressure to succeed should drop to a level that is no longer disruptive.

 So, to summarize:

-Before the start of any salary negotiations, I will make a clear decision on a minimum salary that is satisfactory enough to me to accept the position.
+Before the start of any salary negotiations, I will make a clear decision on the minimum salary that would just be satisfactory enough to me to accept the position.

 Self-confidence through facts

 Helplessness can also be easily avoided if you collect data that provide substantiated reasons for your salary demands in time.
 You also have to think about the arguments to be expected from the other side and do research on them as well.
 A good source for this can be salary comparison tools of reputable providers on the internet.